FreddyDoll/WorldSailors/README.md

 DPad UP/Down : Choose Quest (Sets traget in Nav Ball)

 ## TODO
-- Add Lighting (Sun moves around 1 day)
 - Sound
-- ShipEditor: Rewards for Quests are also needed
-- Quest Trading: Transport goods from A to B and receive goodies
-- Boat Trail Renderer: Boats need a nicer Trail!
-- Get up on a plane!
-Reduces Drag when reaching a certain speed and adjust visuals
-- SecondMap Renderer for Large Scale Viewing
 - Improve AI
 - On Collision check right of way to determine who gets broken
 - improve speed of particle renderer
-- Better Cloud Textures
-- Nav Ball:
-	- Show Control Aids